LoginRadius/docs/content/references/javascript-library/form-library/index.md

   * **schema**: The schema for the fields being provided.
 You can leave schema as an empty array unless you're updating complex arrays.

-  * **data**: Data is an object that represents the consumer profile that you are creating, you can refer to our [detailed datapoints]() doc for more information on which fields can be updated.
+  * **data**: Data is an object that represents the consumer profile that you are creating<!--, you can refer to our [detailed datapoints]() doc for more information on which fields can be updated-->.
 Using this API you cannot specify complex array fields directly within this object without using the schema.

   * **onSuccess**: Pass in a function you would like to use as a callback for a successful registration.